 Argentina And The FAL

 The FAL is without a doubt a legendary rifle and one which has proven its effectiveness throughout history with its 7.62x51mm round.
-It should come as no surprise that those militaries with a tight budget would be inclined as to remain with their use of such battle rifle.
+It should come as no surprise that those militaries with a tight budget would be inclined to remain with their use of such battle rifles.
 One of those countries is Argentina and their history with the rifle expands to 60 years on 2018.